 Others emphasize products that normally sell well in December and put a promotional spin on them.
 For example, look at the seasonal click trends for car mats.
 There is definitely a spike as winter approaches, that only makes sense.
 Knowing this, if you sell cat mats, do you feature these as a gift item?
 Do you suggest these as a great Christmas gift on your website?
 Do you promote these in your emails?

 The heat grid chart for car mat search queries show the peak days for car mat searches are Mondays, Tuesdays and Sundays after Thanksgiving.

 What’s your digital marketing strategy for auto parts?

 We updated this post in August, 2019, and the holiday shopping season is a few months away.
-If you haven’t looked at your digital marketing strategy for December, now’s the time.
+If you haven’t looked at your auto parts marketing strategy for December, now’s the time.

 Do you do paid search marketing on Google?
 If you do, do you have your ads ready?
 Is your merchant center feed in good shape for Google Shopping?
 We’re a Premier Google Partner digital agency and we’d be happy to answer any questions you may have about your online marketing, for this coming December 2019, or for all of 2020.